bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 All the examples above use the default linear axis.
 This axis is suitable for plots that need to show numerical data on a linear scale.
 However, you may have categorical data or need to display numerical data on a datetime or log scale.
-This section shows how to specify the axis type when using the |bokeh.plotting|
+This section shows you how to specify the axis type when using the
-interface.
+|bokeh.plotting| interface.

 .. _userguide_plotting_categorical_axes: